 - Don't be mean with your application of sealant or pipe cement.
-All beads of sealant must be 5mm across. - The sealant has to have a reasonable area to seal against so make sure the background is clean and dry. - Always lightly tool or spread your sealant into place with your finger.
+All beads of sealant must be 5mm across. - The sealant has to have a reasonable area to seal against so make sure the background is clean and dry. - Always lightly tool or spread your sealant into place with your finger (must wear gloves)